ropensci/roweb3/content/blog/2024-02-27-call-help-assertr/index.md

 The assertr [issue tracker](https://github.com/tonyfischetti/assertr/issues) has a few tickets that you could help with, please have a [look](https://github.com/tonyfischetti/assertr/issues).
 You can also [subscribe](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications#configuring-your-watch-settings-for-an-individual-repository) to be notified of new issues opened in this repository.

-TODO:
-- add help-wanted labels to all of them
-- ensure all open issues are relevant?

 ## How to help?

 Volunteer in an open issue, then once you get a green light, go ahead and start a PR!
 This workflow will avoid duplicate work which could happen if several people start solving the same issue at the same time.

-TODO:
-what should be tips for getting started, given assetr has no .github/CONTRIBUTING.md or similar (and it'd feel useless to invest in creating one before it's needed!). should discussions be enabled for the repository so new contributors could ask questions?

 ## Thank you!